 - Women meeting either of these criteria whose MammaPrint score is low may be treated with hormone therapy alone, as it is unlikely that chemotherapy will provide substantial additional benefits.

 - MammaPrint should not be used in women who have a low clinical risk for recurrence per MINDACT categorization.

 The Use of Biomarkers to Guide Decisions on Adjuvant Systemic Therapy for Women with Early-Stage Invasive Breast Cancer: American Society of Clinical Oncology Clinical Practice Guideline Focused Update was published today in the Journal of Clinical Oncology.

-Information for patients about breast cancer is available at cancer.net/breast.
+Information for patients about breast cancer is available at Cancer.net.

-ASCO encourages feedback on its guidelines from oncologists, practitioners and patients through the ASCO Guidelines Wiki at ASCO.org/guidelineswiki.
+ASCO encourages feedback on its guidelines from oncologists, practitioners and patients through the ASCO Guidelines Wiki.

 170-Gene Signature as an Aid to Treatment Decisions in Early-Stage Breast Cancer.
 N Engl J Med 2016; 375: 717-29.